-David Bate (2016 pp.82-6) defines three categories of portraiture: industrial (studio); society (celebrity); bureaucratic (police, medical, identification).
-His index does not include ‘vernacular’; his index entry for ‘snapshots’ does not include ‘portrait’ or any comparable term.
+David Bate (2016 pp.82-6) defines three categories of portraiture: industrial (studio); society (celebrity); and bureaucratic (police, medical, identification).
+His book’s index does not include ‘vernacular’; his index entry for ‘snapshots’ does not include ‘portrait’ or any comparable term.

 The classic portrait is a visual transaction between a subject (or a small group) and a photographer with the purpose of creating an image.
 Either party may initiate the transaction (the subject can engage the photographer, or the photographer can seek subjects) and both parties will collaborate on the portrayal.